-As credit continues to open up — and, some argue, automakers try to maintain the past year's sales growth — car loans continue to lengthen.
-But make sure you consider the terms carefully, because even if you can get a longer loan it doesn't mean you should.
+As credit continues to open up — and, some argue, automakers try to maintain the past year's sales growth — auto loans continue to lengthen.
+But make sure you consider the loan terms carefully, because even if you can get a longer loan it doesn't mean you should.

 Such loans have helped fuel new-car sales, which are up 9.2 percent through July 2014.
 But some have raised a warning flag.
 John Mendel, Honda's top U.S. sales executive, told Automotive News (subscription required) that lengthy car loans are "a very, very short-term tactic" that's "probably pulling people out of used cars into a new car that maybe they can't afford."

 Ever-longer auto loans can exacerbate the strain of keeping up with those payments, too.
 Experian said on Aug.
 20 that one- or two-month delinquencies (i.e., drivers behind on payments) remain at historic lows.
 But they're edging up.

 That's why you need to consider what you're getting into.